R3713X/Shop-On-The-Go/README.md

 Shop on the Go: An Android app that lets consumers get updated about discounts and offers on their favourite products.
+Develobed for a semester course, by "brogrammers".

 Technologies Used: Spring Boot, Agile Scrub methodology, Android SDK, Gradle, Jenkins, JUnit, Espresso, UI Automator